 ANSWERS – How did you do?

-You need five GCSEs in the 9 to 5 range, including Maths and English, and you may find this subject challenging if you achieve lower than a 6 in Maths.
+You need five GCSEs in the 9 to 5 range, including English and maths, and you may find this subject challenging if you achieve lower than a 6 in maths.

 Formal summative assessments are in the form of one practical programming exam and one written exam at the end of the second year.
 There is a NEA (non-examined assessment) – coursework (20%) which you start working towards in your first year.